Sigmmma/c20/src/content/h3/tags/damage_effect/readme.md

 ## Fields

-This section is where the actual numbers of this damage effect are specified, defines other properties like vehicle transfer damage, stun, knockback, damage angles for melee, damage type and response label as well.
+This section is where the actual numbers of this damage effect are specified.
+Defines other properties like vehicle transfer damage, stun, knockback, damage angles for melee, damage type and the response label as well.

 {% figure src="damage_fields.jpg" %}
 Pictured: The entire fields section